Pathways to VCU | VCU, John Tyler, Reynolds

 Featured Student Projects

-Below are photos from our May 13 Mellon Research Fellows Year-End Celebration honoring our hardworking students and their wonderful mentors at the Virginia Museum of Fine Arts Sculpture Garden.
+Below are photos from our May 11 Mellon Research Fellows Year-End Celebration honoring our hardworking students and their wonderful mentors at the Virginia Museum of Fine Arts.

 Requirements

-Find details of the requirements in our CANVAS course – login to your MyBrightpoint or MyReynolds account to access
+Pathways logoLogin to your MyBrightpoint or MyReynolds account to access Canvas.

-Students not receiving a stipend meet with their transfer coach or coordinator and attend six events over the course of the semester.
+Students not receiving a stipend meet with their transfer coach and attend three events over the course of the semester.

 Students spelling VCS with pool noodles